GENERAL EDUCATION

 FA005 Art Entwined with Life

-In this course students will pause and examine the intersection of self, brain, soul, and the creative arts.
-Each week we’ll focus on a specific creative arts area and artist, their life, and their work as we explore the elements and connections of self involved in creating art and in our communication through the arts.
-Together we will review and consider how our brains participate in the experience of the arts, how we perceive and engage in the arts through all our senses, and the intrinsic significance of the arts as a positive catalyst for deep learning, insight, and growth.
+In this course students will pause and examine the intersection of self and the creative arts.
+Each week we’ll focus on a specific creative arts area and artist, their life, and their work as we explore the elements and connections of self involved in creating art, experiencing art, and the intrinsic significance of the arts in life.

-FA006 Facilitation Skills 1: Supporting Populations through the Creative Arts
+FA006 Facilitation Skills 1: The Role of the Creative Arts Facilitator

-In this class ICAF candidates will examine various populations, their emotional, health, and developmental needs, and how best to support these individuals and groups through the creative arts.
 Facilitation Skills 1 is the first step in laying the foundation for the students’ fieldwork experience (which is done in Facilitation Skills 2) and their professional work as creative arts facilitators.
+In this class ICAF candidates will examine the multi-layered role of the creative arts facilitator through the lenses of artist, teacher, and communicator.

-Prerequisites: (1) successful completion of all General Education courses; (2) successful completion of required reading titles as marked above that need to be read and writing assignments completed prior to enrolling in this class; (3) successful completion of required Arts Area coursework.
+Prerequisites: (1) successful completion of all General Education courses; (2) successful completion of FA004 Required Reading (titles according to each student’s ISP) with titles read and writing assignments completed and submitted prior to enrolling in this class; (3) successful completion of required Arts Area coursework.

 I.